31-03-2021 | By Robin Mitchell

 ARM has been the dominant CPU architecture for microcontrollers, microprocessors, and mobile systems, but a new contender is on the rise.
-What are the major differences between RISC-V and ARM, and will one win over the other?
+What are the major differences between ARM and RISC-V, and will one win over the other?

-When talking about processors, the most important factor to consider is the instruction set architecture, or ISA.
-This is because programs developed by software engineers will only be able to operate on specifics ISAs unless the code is written using an interpreted language that is cross-platform (such as Python or Java).
+The most important factor to consider when talking about processors is the instruction set architecture or ISA.
+This is because programs developed by software engineers will only be able to operate on specific ISAs unless the code is written using an interpreted language that is cross-platform (such as Python or Java).

 There are many ISAs available to designers, but most of these are restricted to custom architectures for microcontrollers.
 With regards to large processing systems such as desktop PCs and smartphones, only two are widely available; x86/x64 and ARM.

-The intel developed x86/x64 architecture has been the industry workhorse since the 1970s, while the ARM architecture was developed in the late 1980s for use on smaller systems.
-The major difference between the two architectures is that x86/x64 is a complex instruction set (CISC) with many advanced features while ARM is a reduced instruction set (RISC), that only has a handful of instructions by comparison.
+Intel developed x86/x64 architecture has been the industry workhorse since the 1970s, while the ARM architecture was developed in the late 1980s for use on smaller systems.
+The major difference between the two architectures is that x86/x64 is a complex instruction set (CISC) with many advanced features, while ARM is a reduced instruction set (RISC) with only a handful of instructions by comparison.

 CISC allows a computer to do more in a single instruction cycle, while RISC allows for simpler programming.
 Generally speaking, RISC requires more clock cycles to complete the same instruction in CISC but can do so more efficiently (energy-wise), making them ideal for mobile applications.